-19. Fundraising is coordinated by the fundraising sub-committee and managed by the Guild's Committee of Management without recourse to professional fundraisers or third party commercial entities.
+19. Fundraising is coordinated by the fundraising sub-committee and managed by the Guild's Committee of Management without recourse to professional fundraisers or third-party commercial entities.

+Annual Report and Financial Statements for the year ended 30 September 2021

 Individuals can become members of the Guild of Benevolence and pay a monthly or annual donation.

-Annual Report and Financial Statements for the year ended 30 Sept 2019

 Donations are also received from IMarEST members, IMarEST branch functions throughout the world, companies associated with the marine industry and individuals' response to the Guild's advertisements in selected marine publications.
 The Guild also sustains a regular income through a diversified investment portfolio and is occasionally the beneficiary of a legacy in remembrance of a loved one.
 Fundraising is presented in the accounts under Income and Endowments.
 The Trustees are aware of the UK Fundraising Regulator's Guidance, are confident in their ability to comply and have received no complaints.

-Investment policy
+Investment Policy

-20.In accordance with the Rules, the Trustees of the Guild of Benevolence delegate the control of the Guild's investment portfolio to Sarasin and Partners LLP, who act on a discretionary basis within guidelines agreed with the Honorary Treasurer and the other trustees in furtherance of the objectives of the Guild.
+20. In accordance with the Rules, the Trustees of the Guild of Benevolence delegate the control of the Guild's investment portfolio to Sarasin and Partners LLP, who act on a discretionary basis within guidelines agreed with the Honorary Treasurer and the other trustees in furtherance of the objectives of the Guild.
 In essence, the investment managers are expected to achieve the best return on the portfolio, subject to acceptable risk.
-As the Charity awards grants, both regular and one off, to beneficiaries, there is a constant need for external income to minimize the amount of investment income drawn from investments to ensure adequate grant funds are available into the future whilst maintaining a healthy investment capital into the future.
+As the Charity awards grants, both regular and one off, to beneficiaries, there is a constant need for external income to minimize the amount of investment income drawn from investments to ensure adequate grant funds are available whilst maintaining a healthy investment capital into the future.